ubnetdef/lockdown-website/content/rules.md

 purchase will inform you of any penalties to your budget at the time of the request.

-  3. **All software used by blue teams in the competition must be free and open source (FOSS) and publically available to anyone.
+  3. **All software used by blue teams in the competition must be free and open source (FOSS) and publicly available to anyone.
 No personal use or commercial trial software will be allowed.**

   4. There is to be no “pre-staging” of scripts or software prior to the start of the competition (i.e. creating a .zip archive and hiding it on Dropbox).
-All scripts and software must be publically available and free for any competitor.
+All scripts and software must be publicly available and free for any competitor.
 The exceptions to this rule are scripts that are written during the competition inside of virtual machines and scripts written on paper.